 There is traveling and then there is traveling with toddlers.
-A majority of your travel plans will often revolve around finding attractions and dining options that cater to small children.
-That is why we created this great list of the top things to do Gatlinburg with small kids.
+That is why we created a great list of the top 5 things to do in Gatlinburg with small kids.
 These attractions have been toddler approved, with a few of them being completely free!

 Ripley’s Odditorium Believe It Or Not!